ggandor/spooky.nvim/README.md

   -- default.

-  -- `range` is specified by two consecutive jumps (end-inclusive - -- use `v` to make it exclusive).
-With `V`, you can use it to select -- arbitrary line ranges. spooky.create_text_object('arr', leap_anywhere, spooky.selectors.range) -- With custom end-jumper (default is Leap in current window).
+  -- `range` is specified by two consecutive jumps (end-inclusive - -- use `v` to make it exclusive). spooky.create_text_object('arr', leap_anywhere, spooky.selectors.range) -- Line-range.
-  -- (A `state` table is automatically passed to selector functions as -- a first argument, containing the saved values of `vim.fn.mode(true)` -- and `vim.v.count1` [the jumper function can mess with those].) spooky.create_text_object('arr', leap_anywhere, function (state)
+  -- A `state` table is automatically passed to selector functions as -- a first argument, containing the saved values of `vim.fn.mode(true)` -- and `vim.v.count1` (the jumper function can mess with those).
+Make -- sure to pass it on if you're wrapping the call. spooky.create_text_object('arR', leap_anywhere, function (state)
+    spooky.selectors.range(state)
+    vim.cmd('normal!
+V')
+  end)
+  -- Custom second jumper (default is Leap in current window). spooky.create_text_object('arr', leap_anywhere, function (state)
     spooky.selectors.range(state, { jumper = leap_anywhere })
   end)